1985 European Tour: Rule changes

 In 1985, the European Tour became "All-Exempt", meaning that for the first time tournaments did not have their own pre-qualifying rounds.
 The final two rounds of all major tournaments were played as two-balls, having previously been three-balls.

+Order of Merit name change

+In April, it was announced that Epson would take over the title sponsorship of the Order of Merit from Sperry Corporation, being renamed as the Epson Order of Merit.

 Schedule

 The following table lists official events during the 1985 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in Pound sterling.
+The Order of Merit was titled as the Epson Order of Merit and was based on prize money won during the season, calculated in Pound sterling.